From £59,9906

 polestar 4 review 2024 12 rear static

-So, after all that, it seems that the Polestar 4 is a more cohesive thing than we might initially have feared.
-It’s slick to drive, roomy inside, has a long range and is interesting to look at.
+In some ways at least, the 4 is a more cohesive thing than we might initially have feared.
+It’s reasonably agreeable to drive, luxurious enough inside, has decently strong performance range, and will certainly stand out on the road.